sagemath/trac_to_gh/Issue 4435.md

 # Issue 4435: %latex -- don't use \usepackage{fullpage}

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4435

 Original creator: was